marcoklein/kleinprojects-website/src/posts/2023-08-07-fuzzy-searching-impromat.md

 - [Prisma](https://www.prisma.io/) for db mapping

 Thus, options span from Postgres native features to Prisma capabilities to stay with the existing stack.

-## Decision

-Still unclear, how important fuzziness of the search is.

-1. Switch to easiest `contains` option.
-2. Observe user experience without fuzzy search and verify it is still usable.
-3. Switch to `pg_trgm` in the mid-term if Prisma is not supporting a fuzzy search.

 ## Considered Options